The following 'text-book' symptoms of fibromyalgia are taken from NHS.uk followed by my (summarized!) thoughts on each.

 Dizziness and clumsiness.

 I was always the clumsy one!
-Accident prone.
+Accident prone and uncoordinated.

 Feeling too hot or too cold.
 Is there any proof it is a thermo-regulatory problem?
 Or is your brain overwhelmed by pain signals and can't tell what's going on?